Canadiens 3, Maple Leafs 2

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Rick Chartraw, Rod Langway, Guy Lapointe, Gilles Lupien, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Pierre Larouche, Pierre Mondou, Doug Risebrough, Steve Shutt, Mario Tremblay.

 TOR – Goaltenders: Paul Harrison, Mike Palmateer.
 Defence: Dave Hutchison, Trevor Johansen, Joel Quenneville, Borje Salming, Ian Turnbull, Ron Wilson.
-Forwards: John Anderson, Bruce Boudreau, Pat Boutette, Jerry Butler, Jimmy Jones, Dan Maloney, Lanny McDonald, Walt McKechnie, Lorne Stamler, Darryl Sittler (C), Tiger Williams.
+Forwards: John Anderson, Bruce Boudreau, Pat Boutette, Jerry Butler, Jimmy Jones, Dan Maloney, Lanny McDonald, Walt McKechnie, Lorne Stamler, Darryl Sittler (C), Dave Williams.

 MTL – 10-4-2 (.688)